Visiting The Same Place – My Reality Of Travelling For So Long

 RELATED POST: My friend Claire talk about her own realities of long-term travelling as well

 I came back to Denmark because I miss the food, I wanted to be there for the summer season too, oh how lovely it was!
 I came back because that’s where my comfort zone is, my safe haven.
 I went back to the Philippines and I felt like an outsider, I didn’t feel like home, I am a stranger in my own home country.
 I watched the days pass by, I counted every month until I can leave the Philippines again.
 I had a constant argument with myself and people around me, I was not completely me.

 I think after travelling for so long, the world satisfied the adventurous side of me, it showed me what I wanted to see, it made me feel the feelings I never thought existed, it made me realised I have a little control of my life.
 I haven’t travelled the whole world yet, but it makes me feel like I have.
+Going solo on a trip is amazing but there are also disadvantages of travelling alone.
 And now, I want to find the place where I fit in, the place where I will feel comfortable, where I can have normality without feeling bored, where I can be a new version of myself, a better one.

 That’s why I keep coming back to the places I have been.
 That’s why I’m not worried about spending my money in cities I’ve braved before, it’s the reason why I don’t feel like I have to see everything in one sitting, in one trip.
 I want to stay in one place and soak up to its magic, let its charm wash over me and make me feel like home, make me feel like I found my place in this beautiful world.